MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/use-client.md

 In the Azure portal, see [Azure Information Protection analytics](../reports-aip.md).
 In the Microsoft 365 compliance center, see the [activity explorer](/microsoft-365/compliance/data-classification-activity-explorer).
 For detailed support information, see the **Audit label-related user activity** row in the [capabilities tables](/microsoft-365/compliance/sensitivity-labels-office-apps) from the Microsoft 365 Compliance documentation.

 <a name="11"></a><sup>11</sup>
-The Azure Information Protection unified labeling client supports automatic labeling for built-in and custom sensitive info types, but not for other information type, such as trainable classifiers or sensitive info types that use Exact Data Match (EDM).
+While the Azure Information Protection unified labeling client supports automatic labeling for built-in and custom sensitive info types, built-in labeling also supports other information types, such as trainable classifiers or sensitive info types that use Exact Data Match (EDM).
 For more information, see [How to configure auto-labeling for Office apps](/microsoft-365/compliance/apply-sensitivity-label-automatically).

 ### Detailed comparisons for the Azure Information Protection clients